rajat19/DesignPatterns/README.md

 - Favor composition over inheritance.
 - Strive for loosely coupled design between objects that interact.
 - Classes should be open for extension, but closed for modification.
 - Depend upon abstractions.
-Do not depend upon concrete classes
+Do not depend upon concrete classes.
+- Principle of Least Knowledge: talk only to your immediate friends.

 ---
 ## Design patterns